ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 	} );
 ```

 Before building the project we still need to define `Placeholder` plugin.

-### Project structure

 The project will have a structure as below:

 ```
 ├── app.js